What is PEP for HIV?

-Post Exposure Prophylaxis (PEP) is emergency treatment available to people if they have had a recent exposure to HIV.
+Post Exposure Prophylaxis (PEP) is an emergency course of medication that aims to prevent HIV acquisition following a recent sexual, or needle-stick, exposure to HIV.

 - PEP must be taken within 72 hours of exposure to HIV.
 The sooner you take it after the exposure, the better it works.

 - PEP is not a cure for HIV.

 - PEP is a course of tablets for 28 days.
 It is important that you complete the course of medication and do not miss any doses.

 - If you take PEP it doesn’t mean that you become immune to HIV.
 If you are having sex and/or injecting drugs while taking PEP, using condoms for sex and safer injecting practices are still advised.

 - If you are prescribed PEP you will have a series of blood tests and an STI screen, if available.